 12 Therefore, just as through one man sin entered the world, and death through sin, and thus death spread to all men, because all sinned–

 13 (For until the law sin was in the world, but sin is not imputed when there is no law.

 14 Nevertheless death reigned from Adam to Moses, even over those who had not sinned according to the likeness of the transgression of Adam, who is a type of Him who was to come.

 20 But now Christ is risen from the dead, and has become the firstfruits of those who have fallen asleep.

 21 For since by man came death, by Man also came the resurrection of the dead.

 22 For as in Adam all die, even so in Christ all shall be made alive.

-The entire human race having become corrupted by sin, no man could approach, stand before, or enjoy intimacy with God without any sense of shame, fear, guilt or condemnation as it was before the advent of sin.
+As a result of the corruption of the entire human race by sin, no man could approach God, stand before God, or enjoy intimacy with God without any sense of shame, fear, guilt, or condemnation as it was before the advent of sin.